-Japan was the world’s fifth-largest energy consumer in 2019, importing almost 90% of its energy needs.
-That year, oil, coal and LNG accounted for 85% of Japan’s primary energy mix with renewables and nuclear contributing most of the remainder.
-Oil was the largest source of primary energy in Japan (37.2% in 2019), while coal supplied a quarter of total energy consumption making Japan the world’s third-largest coal importer behind China and India.
+Japan was the world’s fifth-largest energy consumer in 2022, importing almost 90% of its energy needs.
+Oil, coal and LNG accounted for 85% of Japan’s primary energy mix in 2021 with renewables and nuclear contributing most of the remainder.
+Oil was the largest source of primary energy in Japan (37.27% in 2021), while coal supplied a little more than a quarter of total energy consumption making Japan the world’s third-largest coal importer behind China and India.

-Natural gas, mainly used for power generation, accounted for 22.4% of total primary consumption, all imported LNG, equivalent to 22% of the world’s traded LNG volumes and making Japan the world’s largest importer.
+Natural gas – mainly used for electricity generation – accounted for more than 21% of total primary consumption in 2021, all of it imported and equivalent to 20% of the world’s traded LNG volumes.
+This made Japan the world’s second largest importer (after China).

-Natural gas, specifically imported LNG, still has a pivotal role to play in that transition.
-LNG as the lowest emission fossil fuel can help to maintain a stable energy supply while dependence on oil and coal is reduced and renewable projects are progressively developed and brought onstream.
-A new industry group has started in 2021 to promote carbon-neutral LNG with the first cargoes already being delivered to Japanese customers.
+Natural gas, specifically imported LNG, still has a pivotal role to play in the renewable transition.
+LNG as the lowest emission fossil fuel can help to maintain stable energy generation, reducing dependence on oil and coal while renewable projects are progressively developed and brought onstream.
+Further reducing the carbon impact of natural gas is a key part of the plan, introducing hydrogen to the feedstock for gas-fired power plants and increasing carbon neutral LNG cargoes.
+A new industry group started in 2021 to promote carbon-neutral LNG, with the first cargoes already being delivered to Japanese customers.

 Carbon capture, utilisation and storage (CCUS) is crucial to Japan’s net zero ambitions and a long-term roadmap unveiled in late January 2023 contains a target of storing 6-12 million tonnes of CO2 annually in 2030, then increasing by that same amount each year up to a total of 120-240 million tonnes by 2050.